 Students planning to complete Year 11 in 2020 will be required to attend a Course Counselling Appointment at school on Wednesday 24th July 2019, during this day no Year 10 classes will run.
-2020 program requests will be submitted.
-This year, parents may select their preferred interview time by logging onto Compass (a text message will be sent notifying you when this becomes available)
+2020 program requests will be submitted here.
+Parents may select their preferred interview time by logging onto Compass.

 Year 11 into 12

 Year 9 into 10

 Students planning to complete Year 10 in 2020 will be required to attend a Course Counselling Appointment at school on Thursday 25th July 2019, during this day no Year 9 classes will run.
 2020 program requests will be submitted here.
 Parents may select their preferred interview time by logging onto Compass.